googleapis/google-api-python-client/docs/start.md

     > **Warning**: Keep refresh and access tokens private.
 If someone obtains your tokens, they could use them to access private user data.

 *   **Client ID and client secret**: These strings uniquely identify your application and are used to acquire tokens.
-They are created for your Google Cloud project on the [API Access pane](https://code.google.com/apis/console#:access) of the Google Cloud.
-There are three types of client IDs, so be sure to get the correct type for your application:
+They are created for your Google Cloud project on the [API Access pane](https://console.developers.google.com/apis/credentials) of the Google Cloud.
+There are several types of client IDs, so be sure to get the correct type for your application:

     *   Web application client IDs
     *   Installed application client IDs